Volk-aan/CookBookApp-Workshop/README.md

 </ContentPage>
 ```

-5. In the `RecipesPage.xaml`, we can add a `Button` under our `ListView` that will enable us to click it and get the recipes from the server:
+5. In the `RecipesPage.xaml`, we can add a `Button` under our `ListView` that will enable us to click it  and get the recipes from the server :

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>